mefengl/what-i-read/README.md

 08

-https://rubyonrails.org/doctrine, it influenced me a lot
+https://rubyonrails.org/doctrine , it influenced me a lot

+https://kk.org/thetechnium/1000-true-fans , read many old articles recently, some of them should have influenced me more deeply, they didn't is a pity